How to boot the Samsung Galaxy S7 modem with plain Linux kernel interfaces only

 that includes its own length, making parsing easy.
 Simply read and

-s (with appropriate body bytes tacked
+write a series of sipc_fmt_hdrs (with appropriate body bytes tacked

-on after each) from and to /dev/umts_ipc0
+on after each) from and to /dev/umts_ipc0.

 Decoding them is another matter entirely!
 The libsamsung-ril